Abie Grossfeld: Maccabiah Games

-Coaching
+Coaching career

 After retiring from competition, Grossfeld turned to coaching.
 He served as head coach of U.S. men's gymnastics team at five World Championships (1966, 1981, 1983, 1985, and 1987), and head coach of the U.S. team at Pan American Games in 1983 and 1987.

 He was also the head coach of the men's team at the 1986 Goodwill Games.

 In addition, he coached the U.S. gymnasts in three Maccabiah Games: 1973, 1977 (men and women), and 1981.
 His 1981 squad won three team gold medals.

-During this time, he also became a professor of physical education and became head gymnastics coach at Southern Connecticut State University, helping the program become one of the best in the country.
+During this time, he also became a professor of physical education and head gymnastics coach at Southern Connecticut State University, helping the program become one of the best in the country.

-He coached four Nissen Award winners (akin to football’s Heisman Trophy), three NCAA Div.
+He coached four Nissen Award winners (akin to football's Heisman Trophy), three NCAA Div.
 II championship teams, 10 Consecutive Eastern Collegiate Conference (EIGL) team championships (1975-’84), and 148 gymnasts who achieved All-American status.

-Among those he coached were Peter Kormann, first U.S. Olympic individual gymnastics medalist since 1932; John Crosby, two World Cup individual gold medals; and three Pan American individual gold medal winners (1971 & ’75).
+Among those he coached were Peter Kormann, the first U.S. Olympic individual gymnastics medalist since 1932; John Crosby, two World Cup individual gold medals; and three Pan American individual gold medal winners (1971 & ’75).

-Halls of Fame and awards
+Legacy

 In 1959, Grossfeld was voted the University of Illinois’ “Athlete of the Year" and was awarded a Big Ten Medal of Honor for demonstrating joint athletic and academic excellence throughout his college career.

 He received the Federation Internationale de Gymnastique Master of Sports Award in 1960.

 He was chosen NCAA National Coach of the Year three times (1973, 1975, and 1976).